cademirci/been-and-mark/README.md

 In this respect, it can be thought as some kind of very simple Foursquare clone.
 Only been-and-mark is written for personal usage, like a blog or a diary let's say.
 I have written a web application with an interactive map in my internship; then I wanted to rewrite and put a simpler and joyful version of it into Github, as a self development.
 Plus this is a totally different idea actually.

-It can be used as a notebook to remember places; quality of nearby coffee shops,

 ## Programming

 I used Django back-end framework of Python, Leaflet Javascript library as the map-manager language, and default Django database manager which is sqlite3.